aulonvishesella/Weather-App/README.md

 A simple application that allows the user to check the weather forecast for a given city.

 # What I learnt 🚀
-* Use the OpenWeather API with Python.
+* Using the OpenWeather API with Python.
 * Using `requests.get()` to get data from the OpenWeather API.
 * Working with JSON data to extract the useful weather data for a given city.
 * Update UI with the extracted JSON data.